A Summary and Analysis of T. S. Eliot’s Four Quartets

 A Short Analysis of T. S. Eliot’s The Cocktail Party

-An introduction to Eliot’s greatest play by Dr Oliver Tearle The Cocktail Party (1949) was T. S. Eliot’s greatest success in the theatre.
-Loosely based (according to Eliot himself) on Euripides’ Alcestis, the play combines autobiographical aspects from Eliot’s own life with ideas derived from his Christian beliefs, as well […]
+The Cocktail Party (1949) was T. S. Eliot’s greatest success in the theatre.
+Loosely based (according to Eliot himself) on Euripides’ Alcestis, the play combines autobiographical aspects from Eliot’s own life with ideas derived from his Christian beliefs, as well as aspects of drawing-room comedy, family drama, and psychoanalysis and psychiatry.

 Five Fascinating Facts about T. E. Hulme

-Facts about poet and thinker T. E. Hulme 1.
+By Dr Oliver Tearle (Loughborough University) 1.
 Hulme wrote what is arguably the first modern poem in the English language.
 There are numerous candidates for who was the first truly modern English poet, but one could do worse than propose T. E. Hulme (1883-1917).
-In 1908, on the […]
+In 1908, on the back of a hotel bill, Hulme wrote … Read more

 Five of the Best Books about T. S. Eliot

-The best books on the life and work of T. S. Eliot T. S. Eliot is not the sort of poet you can understand in isolation.
-True, we can read the poetry and get a great deal from it, but our appreciation of, say, The Waste Land or ‘The Love Song […]
+T. S. Eliot is not the sort of poet you can understand in isolation.
+True, we can read the poetry and get a great deal from it, but our appreciation of, say, The Waste Land or ‘The Love Song of J. Alfred Prufrock’ is intensified and improved with the assistance of a trusty literary guide, such as a good critic or biographer.
+Here are our five recommendations of some of the best books that have been written about T. S. Eliot’s life and work.

 Five Fascinating Facts about The Waste Land